SOEE1610 Introduction to Creating Sustainable Futures

 - 3. Six case studies assessing sustainability in practice from across the University.

 You will use online blogs to provide answers to questions and tasks within the web based topics.
-You will also attend tutorials and participate in a practical group work project on sustainability issues on campus.
+You will also participate in a practical group work project on sustainability issues on campus.

 On completion of this module, students will: